 It is crucial to understand that the issue reproduction is as important as testing itself and that is why the whole team is counting on the volunteers who would take up the reproduction tasks.
 Team is everything!

-Below we have listed four different ways how you, as a tester, can benefit from reproducing issues:
+Below we have listed three different ways as to how you can benefit from reproducing issues:

-Whether you are a new or a long-term tester at Testlio, issue reproduction is a good opportunity to learn or polish your skills on how to write good and clean issue reports.
-We, as well as our customers highly value well-written issue reports.
-A well-written and an actionable issue report means that the issue report is written with just the right amount of information (E.g. for hardly-reproducible issues, the principle is still to include rather more than less data) so that developers can easily understand the steps that lead to the bug and can fix it accordingly.
+Issue reproduction is a good opportunity to learn or polish your skills on how to write good and clean issue reports.
+A well-written and actionable issue report means that the issue report is written with just the right amount of information (E.g. for hardly-reproducible issues, the principle is still to include more data than less data) so that that the developer can easily understand the steps that lead to the issue and can fix it accordingly.

-When doing an issue reproduction, you will become almost like an investigator of the app.
+When doing an issue reproduction, you will become somewhat of an investigator of the app.
 You will have the opportunity to use your creativity to explore the application in many different ways.

-You can observe what kind of issues other testers are reporting, which helps you to get to know different types of issues and their occurrences.
+You can observe what kind of issues others are reporting, which helps you get to know different types of issues and their occurrences.
 You will be able to differentiate system, browser, and product-specific issues, as well as external issues.

 Time-tracking for issue reproduction

-The time assigned for the issue reproduction varies from project-to-project.
-In simpler projects, it can be 0.1h per issue, in more complex ones, it can be two or three times that for instance.
+The time assigned for the issue reproduction varies from workspace to workspace.
+In simpler workspaces, it can be 0.1 h per issue, in more complex ones, it can be two or three times that, for instance.
 It is really important to track your time that you spend on the issue reproduction and to let us know later whether the assigned time was enough or not.
-Sometimes even a simple project might contain some more complex flows to reproduce.
-Thus if justified, we will approve the additional time as well.
+Sometimes even a simple workspace might contain more complex flows to reproduce.
+Thus, if justified, we will approve the additional time as well.